Documentation · Troubleshoot · Missing attribution data

 /dashboard/analyticsshowing fewer source/campaign attributions than expected, with returning visitors classified as Direct when they had previously been classified as Paid Search / Paid Social / Email. - Source-breakdown on

 /marketing-acquisitionmissing rows for utm_source values you know are running in active campaigns.
-Pixel Events This Periodtile on/billingstuck at0regardless of how many real events your store is generating.- Workspace usage table on the internal
+Pixel Events This Periodtile on/billingstuck at0regardless of how many real events your store is generating.- The workspace usage view in the admin area showing

 If your dashboard otherwise looked fine — pageviews and revenue counts were correct, you just had fewer attributed UTM sources than you expected — you were hitting GL#368.
-Pageviews, sessions, payments, and goal events all wrote to separate Tinybird datasources that were never affected.
+Pageviews, sessions, payments, and goal events all wrote to separate analytics datasets that were never affected.

 What we fixed